33 Lazy Ways to Flatten Your Belly—Fast

-Americans are serial snackers.
-In fact, about two-thirds of adults snack at least twice a day, according to a study by the U.S Department of Agriculture—a habit researchers associate with accumulation of belly fat.
+Most people are serial snackers, a habit researchers associate with an accumulation of belly fat.
 But you don't have to go snackless to snack less.
 Just watch the clock.
 A study published in the Journal of the American Dietetic Association found that mid-morning snackers tended to consume more throughout the day than afternoon snackers.
-Afternoon snackers, on the other hand, tend to choose good snacks—try for yourself with these essential 50 Best Snacks for Weight Loss!
+Afternoon snackers, on the other hand, tend to choose good snacks—try for yourself with these essential 50 Best Healthy Snacks for Weight Loss!

 The best piece of exercise equipment for the lazy dieter?
-The bed.
-No, you can’t lovemake your way lean.
-You can absolutely sleep your way to slender, though.
+Your bed.
+Yes, you can absolutely sleep your way to slender, though.
 In fact, getting enough quality sleep is crucial for healthy weight loss.
-A recent study found sub-par sleep could undermine weight loss by as much as 55 percent!
+A recent study found sub-par sleep could undermine weight loss by as much as 55%!
 Inadequate or broken sleep can throw hunger-regulating hormones out of balance.
 Ghrelin, the "I'm hungry" hormone, shoots up; leptin, the "I'm full!" hormone, decreases.
 The result?
-You're hungrier, hangrier, and you eat more food.
+You're hungrier, and you eat more food.